 - does not alter insulin levels;

 - helps to better control calorie intake;

-- improves heart functions;
+- improves heart function;

 - is good for the brain;

-- avoid the insulin rush in the afternoon;
+- avoid insulin surges in the afternoon;

 - promotes digestion as it helps to have lighter and more regular meals.